 As pointed out by several of you, there was a typo in the list above.
 I have corrected it.
 I have also made a clarification requested by vivo.

 Proposal:

-In he preceding agreement, the DCI size budget refers to the budget of the cell on which the DCI is received.
+In the preceding agreement, the DCI size budget refers to the budget of the cell on which the DCI format 3_0 or DCI format 3_1 is received.

 Please share your views on the proposal